 Spring.
-This course covers patterns of health and disease in place and time; application of geospatial technologies and methods for epidemiology; analysis of time-space relations; clusters and diffusion of disease; and geographical epidemiology of selected infectious and noninfectious diseases.
+Prerequisites: at least one GIS class (INFO 530 or ENVS 250); statistics is also recommended.
+This course covers patterns of health and disease in place and time; application of geospatial technologies and methods for epidemiology; analysis of timespace relations; clusters and diffusion of disease; and geographical epidemiology of selected infectious and noninfectious diseases.